lucasmc64/reloa/README.md

 If you need to instantiate more than one animation and they have custom values for certain properties (see section below), you can use the context provided by the lib to set all these properties if you like.

+> **Attention**: The properties passed directly to the animations will have priority over the ones defined in the context.

 ```jsx
 import React from "react";
 import { ReloaContext, RollingBlocks, SpinningCircles } from "reloa";